hanymorcos/trino-elasticsearch-mysql/Readme.md

 # Trino Overview and Benefits

 Trino, formerly known as PrestoSQL, is a powerful distributed SQL query engine designed for high-performance data processing and analytics.
-Here are some key highlights and benefits of Trino that upper management should be aware of:

 ## Key Highlights